-The step parameter is optional, and it is an integer value which determines the increment between each index for slicing.
+The step parameter is optional, and it is an integer value that determines the increment between each index for slicing.

-Let’s see the example of Python slice() method.
+Let’s see the example of the Python slice() method.

 # app.py A = ('Bad Bunny', 'Louis Fonsi', 'Daddy Yankee', 'Drake') result = slice(1,3) print(A[result])